ToobaMir/ToobaMir/README.md

-- 👋 Hi, I’m @ToobaMir
+- 👋 Hi there, I’m @ToobaMir
 - 🌼 Pronouns: she/her
 - 🌷 I’m interested in the intersection of machine learning and healthcare